 Additional details are available at http://www.medicine.usask.ca/academic-units/support-units/communications/news/accreditation-information.html

-UPDATE: On April 26, 2014, University Senate approved the motion that, for application to the College of Medicine in October 2015 (for admission August 2016), all Saskatchewan residents must have written the Medical College Admissions Test (MCAT) prior to application.
+UPDATE: On April 26, 2014, University Senate approved the motion that, for application to the College of Medicine as of October 2015 (for admission August 2016), all Saskatchewan residents must have written the Medical College Admissions Test (MCAT) prior to application.
 As a result, prerequisite courses will be RECOMMENDED ONLY and will not be required.